m10rten/i4n/.github/README.md

 ## Features

-- `t` typed function for getting translations
+- `t` typed function for getting translations.
 - `switch` to change the language the `t` function uses.
+- `lazy` to load data and use it in the `t` function after loading.
-- fallback keys and fallback language
+- fallback keys and fallback language.
-- templates for easy control
+- templates for easy control.
 - custom data loader (for eg. JSON files)

 ## Usage